AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-14-ES6#6-spread-operator-and-rest-parameters.md

 // Array [ "tomato", "cucumber", "beans", "peas" ]
 ```

-Our new array changed aswell, but why?
+Our new array also changed, but why?
 Because we did not actually create a copy but we just referenced our old array in the new one.
 This is how we would usually make a copy of an array in ES5 and earlier.

 ``` js